Create & Manage Checklists

 • Question: The question column is where the standard, question, or item-to-track description is entered.
 Enter the required checklist item question.

 • Values: This is used to create a dropdown list for a specific checklist question.
 Each question can have its own list of values.
-Some questions use yes/no, pass/fail, complete/not complete, or received/open.
+Some questions use yes or no, pass or fail, complete or not complete, or received or open.
 You can add as many values as needed.
-We recommend using N/A (Not Applicable) as the first value.
+We recommend using N/A as the first value.
 If you don’t, all checklist items will default to the first value entered.
 If that value is pass or yes, it may wrongly suggest the item is complete or compliant.

 • The format for entry is: